 Heidi Locke Simon, Partner, Bain & Company (Board Chair)

-Heidi Locke Simon is a Partner of Bain & Company, a global strategy consulting firm where she worked ~20 years.
-She was a leader of the firm’s performance improvement capability area and manages Bain’s marketing and client development efforts on the West Coast.
+Heidi Locke Simon recently retired as a Partner of Bain & Company, a global strategy consulting firm where she worked ~20 years.
+She was a leader of the firm’s performance improvement capability area and managed Bain’s marketing and client development efforts on the West Coast.
 Prior to joining Bain in 1993, Heidi worked in investment banking for Goldman, Sachs & Company and spent time in brand management with Colgate-Palmolive Company.
 Heidi earned an M.B.A. from Harvard Business School and received a Bachelor of Arts degree in International Politics and Economics with highest honors from Middlebury College, including course work at the University of Paris.
 Heidi began volunteering for Teens Turning Green with its first Search for the Cause campaign a decade ago.
 She has served in numerous roles, including Board Chair for several years.